michaelangelopineda/ms2-lumiere/TESTING.md

         - The footer section, which sits at the bottom of every page, contains icons to the brand’s social media accounts.
         - When clicked, the icons are opened in a new tab so that users can easily go back the brand's site after viewing the social media account.

+1. On the Home at the top right corner of the page, click the Contact button (desktop)/  Toggler menu (hamburger icon) and click Contact on the dropdeown menu (mobile)
+2. Scroll down to until the end of the page in the footer.
+3. Click on the social media icon an it will open a new page browser and you can view that account.

 ![How to view the socials](docs/user-story-testing-img/socials-desktop.png)

 - Mobile
 ![How to view the socials](docs/user-story-testing-img/socials-mobile.png)

 - **10. As a user (scented candle aficionado), I want to be able to buy products online So that I would not need to go to the shop.**
         -Currently, this is not a feature added.
+Customers may send a message and discuss payment and delivery thru the form.

 - **11. As a user (scented candle aficionado), I want to be notified regarding request on the website So that I would know if I ‘m getting a response or not with my transactions and with what I am doing.**
         -Feedback when using the contact form is a feature of the site to give customer response regaring if the message has been sent.